CalculatedContent/cloud-monitor/README.md

 cloud-monitor
 =============

-monitor for the cloud crawler application
+Sinarta web app to monitor for the cloud crawler